SSD Res Roma

-Res Donna Roma, commonly referred to as Donna Roma, is an Italian women's football club based in Rome, Italy, currently playing in Serie B, the second tier of Italian football.
+Res Donna Roma, commonly referred to as Donna Roma (Donna Roma), is an Italian women's football club based in Rome, Italy, currently playing in Serie B, the second tier of Italian football.
 The club is one of the most successful Italian women's football teams in history, having achieved five top 10 finishes in Serie A.

 History

 The club was founded in 2003 under the name Res Blu 92 and then was renamed to Res Roma, as a social project to engage young girls from troubled backgrounds in Rome.
 Res Roma quickly became the principal women's team of Rome and built one of the most successful traditions in Italian women's football.
 Res Roma competed in Serie A, the highest level of Italian women's football, on five occasions and produced dozens of Italian National Team players and European Cup talent.

 In the 2012/13 season, Res Roma finished in first place in Serie A2, earning its first historic promotion to Serie A. The club's success continued in the following seasons under the tutelage of legendary Italian football coach Fabio Melillo, who led Res Roma to five consecutive top 10 finishes in Serie A. Melillo also led the club to two Coppa Italia semifinals and to a fifth-place finish in the Serie A table during the 2016/17 season.

 In 2018, the sporting rights of Res Roma were sold to AS Roma and became the modern day women's affiliate of AS Roma.
 Following the takeover by AS Roma, Res Roma was refounded as an independent club and restarted from Eccellenza, the lowest tier of Italian women's football.
 The club subsequently won promotions and rose up the pyramid to Serie B, the second highest level of Italian women's football.